LSP configuration

 Diagnostics

-, with it you can enable or disable the diagnostic signs.
+This is how you disable the diagnostic signs.

 })